David Stewart, Duke of Rothesay: Downfall

 David personally visited a number of prominent burghs, including Aberdeen, Dundee, and Montrose, during the summer of 1401, in order to acquire money from their financial officials.
 David was accused of violently forcing officials in Dundee to give him £70, while in Montrose he abducted John Tyndale, a customs official, until Tyndale handed over £24.
 At this time, David may also have attempted to claim his mother's annual pension of 2,500 merks.
 David's fiscal policies likely angered his uncle, Robert, Duke of Albany, whose authority as Chamberlain of Scotland had been bypassed by the prince's actions.
 The duke, who likely felt threatened by David's assertiveness, began arranging an attack against his nephew in late 1401.
 David also came into conflict with his brother-in-law, Archibald, 4th Earl of Douglas, by claiming the title of Earl of March, which had been forfeited by George Dunbar after the English invasion, probably in mid-1401.
 David's possession of March prevented Archibald from obtaining his desired lands in the earldom.
 David likely opposed Archibald's desire to dismantle the earldom because it would prevent Dunbar, who had fled to England, from regaining his former lands as part of a potential peace treaty with Henry IV.

 Probably towards the end of 1401, David was betrayed and arrested on the road near Strathtyrum by his retainers, John Ramornie and William Lindsay of Rossie.
-His ally, David, Earl of Crawford, may also have taken part in his arrest.
+David's former ally, David, Earl of Crawford, may also have taken part in his arrest.
 Robert, Duke of Albany, who had arranged for David's arrest, ordered the prince to be imprisoned in St. Andrews Castle, where David's siege had now been abandoned.
 The Duke of Albany negotiated with Archibald, Earl of Douglas, at Culross to secure his support for David's imprisonment, probably a few days after David's arrest.
+The duke, who feared resistance from David's remaining allies, ordered the arrest of David's uncle, Malcolm Drummond, around the same time.
+Drummond later died in the duke's custody.